 A restaurant in a historic building known as the birthplace of Pan American World Airways hosts the newest soiree in Key West’s busy New Year’s Eve lineup.
 First Flight Island Restaurant & Brewery pays homage to its aviation roots with a Gatsby-themed party culminating in the descent of a makeshift airplane carrying a Pan Am flight attendant, or stewardess as they were called in the defunct airline’s heyday.

-Famed drag queen Gary "Sushi" descends in a giant red high heel shoe from the balcony of the Bourbon St. Pub.
+“Sushi” descends in a giant red high heel shoe from the balcony of the New Orleans House.
 VIP balcony tickets usually sell out fast, and Duval Street is jammed with people who party into the wee hours.

-The conch shell is an enduring symbol of Key West, and this drop happens above Sloppy Joe's.
+The conch shell is an enduring symbol of Key West, and this drop happens above Sloppy Joe’s, probably the most famous bar in Key West.
+Thousands gather to enjoy this annual tradition.
+If you’re not big on crowds, avoid this one.

 The Ocean Key Resort has a fake Key lime wedge splashing into a giant margarita glass.